sharontherese/latin-mass-wedding/content/history/index.md

 * **2016**: The ICEL publishes a new English translation of the second typical edition of the Rite of Marriage.

-# More sources on the history of weddings
+# Assorted sources on the history of Catholic weddings

+"The Nuptial Mass."
+The Monitor, June 17 1880. https://thecatholicnewsarchive.org/?a=d&d=tmon18800617-01.2.24&srpos=1.

 Andrus, Maryanne, and Donna L. Whitson.
 "Weddings in the Pioneer West."
 Points West  (Fall 2005). https://centerofthewest.org/2018/03/09/points-west-frontier-weddings/.